dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/UpdatedTalkNotes.md

 # Motivation

-Basic question: when does the flow of a vector field have a *periodic orbit*?
+Basic question: when does the flow of a vector field admit a *periodic orbit*?

 Definition: Hamiltonian flow.